epw/consensus/consensus.md

 ## Special Forces

 There are two other types of Forces for the MC to keep track of, and they represent other crucial parts of the world.
 They also have fewer parts to them than the other Forces and should be easier to keep track of.
 The Internal Forces contains any relationships that don’t belong in other forces, like many Anchors, members of a Cabal, or Students.
 This isn’t to say that those characters might not find a home with another Force though, which could lead to interesting choices for any mages that they’re close to.
-The Consensus Force represents force being exerted on the local Consensus, and is almost always in control of one of the other Forces.
+The Consensus Force represents force being exerted on the local Consensus, and is almost always controlled by one of the other Forces.

 ### The Internal Forces